ned14/tnfox/ReadMe.txt

 with this release.

 2: THERE ARE SOME KNOWN BUGS ON CERTAIN PLATFORMS
-See Todo.txt for a list of known bugs.
+See per-platform documentation and Todo.txt for a list of known bugs.

 Installation:
 -=-=-=-=-=-=-
 If you're installing the binary only on POSIX, simply do:

-libtool --mode=install cp libTnFOX-0.86.la /usr/local/lib
+libtool --mode=install cp libTnFOX-0.87.la /usr/local/lib

 You will need a make tool called scons from http://www.scons.org/ v0.95 or